 Students are expected to maintain proper personal appearance at all times.
 Attire and grooming should be appropriate for the occupational area in which the student is training.
 Appropriate is what one normally would wear on a job in the specific area of training.
 Any attire considered unsafe or disruptive to the class will not be allowed.
 Students inappropriately dressed or dressed in a manner that could present a safety hazard will not be allowed to attend class.
 Inappropriate dress may include, e.g., sleep wear, tank tops, halter tops, bikini tops, tube tops, see-through shirts, shirts exposing stomach area/bare midriffs, unclothed upper body, mini-skirts, mini-dresses, and short-shorts.
 Undergarments cannot be visible.
-The wearing of work-related headgear is restricted to division area in which the student is enrolled.
+All pants must be worn at the waist.